All Episodes

 Then now go to the Senate.

-Then you've got and go to Sarah Carter's piece.
+Then you've got, and go to Sarah Carter's piece.

-All the claims they can against Trump, and then the effort to get it out to the media.
+Basically, it's all fabricated, either through phony Russian sources or Clinton allies verifying, which is absolutely without any credibility, all the claims they can against Trump, and then the effort to get it out to the media.

 The FBI director telling Trump it's salacious and unverified.

-Well, that's an interesting point because four months earlier he was telling the FISA court signing off on that information being used.
+Well, that's an interesting point because four months earlier, he was telling the FISA court, signing off on that information being used.

-He has some questions he's Got to ask.
+He has some questions he's got to ask.

-Um, an unknown person in Moscow says that they might have had information on Hillary.
+An unknown person in Moscow says that they might have had information on Hillary.

-Then the Australian diplomat hears about it, and then that the Australian diplomat tells the FBI, oh, that's a great source of information.
+Then the Australian diplomat hears about it, and then the Australian diplomat tells the FBI, oh, that's a great source of information.

 You can't use single hearsay in a court of law.